raifcoonjah/Saturn-startpage/README.md

 - HTML, CSS & Javascript.
 [I do have plans to move over to either react or vue sometime later this year]

 ### Saturn status
 - Actively developed/Side Project.
-But as I'm starting Univercity soon and also learning python, development has slowed down.
+Updates happen every 2 months or so.